tudorboghitoiu-ui/detect_capillaries_and_arterioles/README.md

 The SMA antibody is occasionally non-specific.
 The macro filters SMA detections by spatial overlap with collagen IV (Section 9) and by intensity (Section 8, adaptive).
 If non-vascular cells are still being detected, raise the L1 / L2 intensity floor in Section 8.

-### Run takes much longer than 20 seconds per image
+### Run takes much longer than typical

 Check the Log timestamps.
-Empty-space detection (4 median-filtered MAX projections on the full Z-stack) is normally the slowest step at 5–9 seconds.
+Empty-space detection (4 median-filtered MAX projections on the full Z-stack) is normally the slowest step.
 If the run is dominated by SMA classification or the Phansalkar steps, the input image may have many more candidate ROIs than typical (e.g. very dense vasculature or noisy staining).
 This is usually a property of the data, not a macro bug.

 ### Java errors in the Fiji editor